eslint/code-explorer/README.md

 1. Ensure you have Node.js v20 installed.
 You can download it from the [official Node.js website](https://nodejs.org/).
 2. Clone the repository to your local machine.
 3. Install the project dependencies using npm - `npm install`.
-4. Setup Docker to run E2E tests via Playwright ([Docker Desktop](https://www.docker.com/products/docker-desktop/) or [Docker Engine](https://docs.docker.com/engine/install/)).
+4. Install Playwright browsers if you plan to run the E2E tests: `npx playwright install --with-deps`.

 This will install all the necessary packages and dependencies required to run the project.